cdn-augames/FIFARosters_AUGMirror/README.md

 # Extra features
 As of right now, I have no plans to include any extra features ontop of the source code and slight QOL features (such as removing ads) in this repo.

+# How much is done?
+As of right now, only around 20%, maybe 25%, has been grabbed by HTTrack.
+This project is already over 25gb in size and I had to remove a lot of crucial things in order to get it onto github.
+Progress will not be made until I can find a better solution for storing all the files.